vicontiveros00/vics-library/README.md

 # vic.js
-## Adding test file soon
+**WILL ADD TEST FILES SOON**
 Hey, so I made a light-weight library with functions that come in handy from time to time.
 Overtime, this will grow.
-There's some (Leetcode)[https://leetcode.com/] questions in here too that I like to compile together in one place to study/refer to later on.
-Also contains some functions found in the (Lodash)[https://lodash.com/] library.
+There's some [Leetcode](https://leetcode.com/) questions in here too that I like to compile together in one place to study/refer to later on.
+Also contains some functions found in the [Lodash](https://lodash.com/) library.
 Just helps to streamline workflow so you don't have to write functions you've used before over and over.

 Install it using `npm i vic-library`

+## Functions:
-## Functions: (If you `ctrl+f` and find a few useful functions you might need, this library is great for you because it's not massive like the Lodash library, for example.)
+(If you `ctrl+f` and find a few useful functions you might need, this library is great for you because it's not massive like the Lodash library, for example.)

 ### vic.clamp(number, lower, upper)
 Takes <ins>3</ins> arguments: